Bridging Prediction and Attribution: Identifying Forward and Backward Causal Influence Ranges Using Assimilative Causal Inference: CIRs for Probing Complex Dynamical Systems

-This model can mimic essential structural features of low-frequency variability present in general circulation models, which cannot be captured by linear Gaussian approximations~\cite{majda2010low}.
+This model can mimic essential structural features of low-frequency variability present in general circulation models not captured by linear Gaussian approximations~\cite{majda2010low}.
 The small parameter $0<\varepsilon<1$ separates the fast weather modes ($y$) from the slow ($x$) timescales, while $\gamma$ provides stochastic parameterization with multiplicative noise.
-We apply our framework to study: \begin{itemize} \item {Bifurcation-driven tipping}: In \eqref{eq:climate_model1}, $y$ acts as a random forcing on $x$, intermittently triggering instability or regime shifts by pushing the system beyond its global stability threshold.
+We apply ACI and CIR to study: \begin{itemize} \item {Bifurcation-driven tipping}: In \eqref{eq:climate_model1}, $y$ acts as a random forcing on $x$, intermittently triggering instability or regime shifts by pushing the system beyond its global stability threshold.
 Forward CIR analysis of $y\rightarrow x|\gamma$ assesses future tipping risk, while backward CIR attributes tips to $y$'s past behavior as a bifurcation parameter. \item {Noise-induced tipping}: The colored noise introduced by $\gamma$ in \eqref{eq:climate_model3} reduces system memory relative to additive-noise alternatives, due to the turbulent dynamics generated \cite{lindner2004effects, casado1997noise}.
-Simultaneous study of the forward and backward CIRs for $\gamma\rightarrow y|x$ identifies regime shifts linked to low-frequency variability. \end{itemize} The following parameter values are used in this study: $\varepsilon\in\{0.01,0.1\}$, $d_x=1/3$, $\alpha=4$, $\sigma_x=0.2$, $d_y=0.2$, $\beta=-0.8$, $\sigma_y=0.3$, $d_{\gamma}=0.5$, $\bar{\gamma}=1$, $\sigma_{\gamma}=2$.
+Simultaneous study of the forward and backward CIRs for $\gamma\rightarrow y|x$ helps identify these difficult-to-detect regime shifts linked to low-frequency variability. \end{itemize} The following parameter values are used in this study: $\varepsilon\in\{0.01,0.1\}$, ${d_x=1/3}$, $\alpha=4$, $\sigma_x=0.2$, $d_y=0.2$, $\beta=-0.8$, $\sigma_y=0.3$, $d_{\gamma}=0.5$, $\bar{\gamma}=1$, $\sigma_{\gamma}=2$.